 Michal Tal-Socher and Adrian Ziderman, are the authors of a paper funded by a COPE research grant.
 Their paper, Data sharing policies in scholarly publications: interdisciplinary comparisons, has been published in the journal Prometheus, and gives an assessment of current preferences for data sharing processes and platform solutions across different subject areas.

-The authors looked at the information sharing policies of 150 journal websites, and publishers, from 15 disciplines to understand the levels of different data sharing policies in different fields.
+The authors look at the information sharing policies of 150 journal websites, and publishers, from 15 disciplines to understand the levels of different data sharing policies in different fields.

 'The results consolidate the notion of the primacy of biomedical sciences in the implementation of data sharing norms and the lagging implementation in the arts and humanities.
 More surprisingly, they attest to similar levels of norms adoption in the physical and social sciences.
 The results point to the overlooked status of the formal sciences, which demonstrate low levels of data sharing implementation.'